 Learn more about Harvest Bank by contacting us — or feel free to stop by and see us!

-This is a very short history because Harvest Bank wasn't born until February 18, 2013, the child of two banks owned by Cattail Bancshares, Inc. Learn more about how these two banks merged to become Harvest Bank.
+This is a very short history because Harvest Bank wasn’t born until Feb.
+18, 2013, the child of two banks owned by Cattail Bancshares, Inc. We have kept the histories of those banks on this site as they really represent 2 different stories.
+Eventually they themselves will be history and we will enhance this page.

 Atwater State Bank